-This offence is a rare offence and generally occurs in situations where a person or corporation fails to keep their tax records in English or in a form that can be easily translated into English.
+The offence of Failing to Answer Questions When Attending Before the Commissioner is found in section 54 of the Taxation Administration Act.
+It is a criminal offence that is committed by a person or a corporation that failed to keep their tax records in English or in a form that can be easily translated into English.

 Examples of Form of Record – English Language